 ✓ ROM Estimation – “Rough Order of Magnitude” – an estimation that will have an accuracy of +/- 50% from the total hours.
 This estimate type will give you a ballpark number instead of an exact figure.
 ROM is a quick estimation with the minimum input information.

-Designers “think by screens" - this is the main difference between UI/UX design and software development estimations.This means that the UI/UX designer visualizes data by flowcharts and decomposes it into modules and screens.
+Designers “think by screens”– This point is the primary difference between UI/UX design and software development estimations.The UI/UX designer visualizes data by flowcharts and decomposes it into modules and screens.
 Data visualization helps to get to project details even with the minimum input information.

-!Remember: Software technologies allow the creation of brilliant things but only after the ideas are well-analyzed.
-While making a design estimation, UI/UX design agency together with a client analyze ideas through visualization examples and discuss different design approaches.
-This process helps to get a general vision of the future software product and plan time and budget for post-design stages ahead.
-That is why it is so important to pay sufficient attention to UI/UX design is vital for these reasons.
+Remember: Software technologies allow the completion of brilliant projections, but only after the ideas are well-analyzed.
+While making a design estimation, UI/UX designers, together with a client, analyze ideas through visualization examples and discuss different design approaches.
+This process gets a general vision of the future software product and plans time and budget for post-design stages ahead.
+Paying sufficient attention to UI/UX design is vital for these reasons.

-Step 3.
-Estimate Each UI/UX Step
+3. Estimate Each UI/UX Phase

 UI/UX Estimation for Mobile App